tbradley-ualr/csec_data_analytics/docs/project1.md

 1. Explain the performance difference observed before and after the index creation.
 2. Detail the size of the index and describe the content being stored.
+3. Design a Mongo document model based on a topic of your interest, ensuring it contains a minimum of 5 attributes.
+Implement this model within `csec_data_analytics_app/models.py`.
+Subsequently, develop a new management command to facilitate the insertion of this document into MongoDB.
-3. Accurately denote the correct Landeau symbol for the provided relations.
+4. Accurately denote the correct Landeau symbol for the provided relations.

 ## Submission Guidelines